HallaScan logo

 Jeju — the island where we started

-The volcanic island of Jeju, where Hallasan rises, is widely known as the most pristine natural environment in Korea — a UNESCO Biosphere Reserve and World Natural Heritage site.
-Locally it's called 삼다도, the 'Island of Three Abundances': wind, stone, and women.
+The volcanic island of Jeju, where Hallasan rises, is known for having some of Korea's most pristine nature — a UNESCO Biosphere Reserve and World Natural Heritage site.
+Locally it's called 삼다도, the "Island of Three Abundances": wind, stone, and women.
 HallaScan was born on this island.

-A note of respect: halal doesn't mean 'pure' in a vague sense.
+A note of respect: halal doesn't mean "pure" in a vague sense.
 It refers to specific rules set by Islamic law.
-HallaScan is a tool that respects those rules, not one that tries to redefine them.
+HallaScan is a tool that respects those rules — not one that tries to redefine them.

 Started on Jeju, built for every Muslim living in Korea.